jkjaer/fastF0Nls/README.md

 - Fast fundamental frequency estimation: Making a statistically efficient estimator computationally efficient.
 Nielsen, Jesper Kjær; Jensen, Tobias Lindstrøm; Jensen, Jesper Rindom; Christensen, Mads Græsbøll; Jensen, Søren Holdt.
 In: Signal Processing, 135, 2017, pp. 188-197.
 - Bayesian Model Comparison With the g-Prior.
 Nielsen, Jesper Kjær; Christensen, Mads Græsbøll; Cemgil, Ali Taylan; Jensen, Søren Holdt.
 In: IEEE Transactions on Signal Processing, 62 (1), 2014, pp. 225-238.

-In addition to these papers, we have also made a one hour video tutorial on fundamental frequency in general and our fast algorithm in particular.
+In addition to these papers, we have also made a one hour video tutorial on fundamental frequency estimation in general and our fast algorithm in particular.
 The video is published on [YouTube](https://www.youtube.com/watch?v=F0XgU-9ERp4).

 To get started with the code, please see the examples and the documentation.